 With a huge reputation in the cello market, BAM cases do protect classical guitars.
 They absorb shocks well.
 For all their lightness and style, there is a scientific approach to design and structure to BAM that users have noticed and appreciated.
 Even for expensive, luthier-built guitars, a BAM is certainly a good investment for normal carriage that doesn’t involve air travel much.
 It is a cost-effective compromise between lightness and strength.

 What makes a BAM case sturdy?
-Although the outer sheen of a BAM case makes one assume carbon fibre, it is in fact a triple-ply structure made of a thin ABS layer, a much thicker Airex (PVC) foam layer and a less rigid ABS layer.
+Although the outer sheen of a BAM case makes one assume carbon fiber, it is in fact a triple-ply structure made of a thin ABS layer, a much thicker Airex (PVC) foam layer and a less rigid ABS layer.
 This structure makes it light and strong.

 ABS, incidentally, is a material used in canoe building.
 It works hard, takes a beating, and survives wilderness travel.
 It takes some scratches for sure, but will hold strong.